frenkel/timer-for-harvest/README.md

 repositories.

 ## Usage
-After installation your GNOME installation should be able to find the application when you type "Timer for Harvest" in the activity searcher.
+After installation your GNOME shell should be able to find the application when you type "Timer for Harvest" in the activity searcher.

 ### First usage